 However, due to the users feedback on the MySQL low performance with high flow insertion rates, ntopng now integrates a specialized flows dump database called nIndex which overcomes the limits of MySQL.
 This is currently available only in the enterprise version of ntopng for Linux/x86_64 architectures.

 The historical views provided with the MySQL integration (like the “Historical Explorer”) are not compatible with nIndex.

 The rest of this page documents the use of nIndex as flows storage.

 Enabling Flow Dump¶

-In order to dump flows to disk ntopng requires the -F nindex option to be specified.
+In order to dump flows to disk ntopng requires the -F nindex option to be specified as described in the Flows Dump documentation.
 After this is enabled, new “Flows” entries will appear into the historical charts tabular view dropdown:

 Historical flows data can be accessed from the Historical Charts and are contextual for the specified time frame.